Filter by Category:

 Whether you’re a Pinterest rookie or a pinning addict, I’ve outlined some helpful tips and new applications for maximizing the benefits of Pinterest in your classroom.

 Organize your ideas

 - Create a new pinboard for different categories of content.
 Separate classroom decor, classroom library, science experiments, technology tools, anchor charts, etc. This will make for faster retrieval later.
-(TIP: If you’re just beginning to dabble with Pinterest, access this cheat sheet of Pinterest lingo and teacher uses created by Dr. Kimberly Tyson.)

 - Always add a personal comment when repinning so you remember why you liked the link in the first place.